-For those that carry guilt about things we did not do or was not financially able to do, this true story, No Letting Go, gives mental illness support by showing although this family could afford quality treatments for Tim, he continued to decline and struggle.
+For those that carry guilt about things you did not do or were not financially able to do, this true movie, No Letting Go, gives mental illness support by showing although this family could afford quality treatments for Tim, he continued to decline and struggle.
 Catherine was even fortunate enough to be a stay-at-home mom who provided Tim a safe, secure environment as his full-time caregiver, but even this mother’s loving, dedicated and tenacious care did not stabilize him or make him well.
 Because of Catherine and Henry’s love for their child, they refuse to quit searching for solutions.

 Don’t beat yourself up!

-All the strength we can muster is needed to cope with the unpredictable swings of mental illness.
-All of us need to try NOT to fall into the trap of beating ourselves up.
-This uses up energy so critically needed to take care of our families and to make very important decisions concerning our mentally ill loved one’s futures.
-Doing the best we can has to be good enough.
-The majority of mothers have to work, and many of us cannot afford expensive mental illness treatments, but we must not blame ourselves for our child’s mental illness because of limited resources.
-We must not compare our unique mental health challenges to others; there are too many variables to accurately make fair comparisons.
+All the strength you can muster is needed to cope with the unpredictable swings of mental illness.
+Try NOT to fall into the trap of beating yourself up.
+This uses up energy so critically needed to take care of your family and to make very important decisions concerning your mentally ill loved one’s future.
+Doing the best you can has to be good enough.
+The majority of mothers have to work, and many of us cannot afford expensive mental illness treatments, but you must not blame yourselves for your child’s mental illness because of limited resources.
+You must not compare your unique mental health challenges to others; there are too many variables to accurately make fair comparisons.
 If you would like to read some of my “coping with mental illness tips” CLICK HERE.

 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.
 James 5:16

 Whatever I lack and despite my weaknesses, I pray for all those suffering from debilitating mental illnesses will be healed.